Translate

 INT.
 OFFICE – DAY

-Tim is sitting at his desk, surrounded by piles of paper, rubber chickens, and a broken clock.
+TIM is sitting at his desk, surrounded by piles of paper, rubber chickens, and a broken clock.
 His job plate on the desk reads: “Unnecessarily Necessary Officer”.
-Bert enters.
+BERT enters.

 TIM: (frantically flipping through papers) Ah, yes, the documentation for rubber chicken inflation rates… utterly unnecessary! (seeing Bert) Halt!
 State your unnecessary business.